yubaotang11/yubaotang11.github.io/_pages/about.md

 # 📝 Projects
-[2023] **GoMate: Retrieval-augmented Language Model**
+[2023] **SearchGPT: Retrieval-augmented Language Model**
-GoMate is a comprehensive knowledge-based QA application based on large LLMs.
+SearchGPT is a comprehensive knowledge-based QA application based on large LLMs.
 It primarily includes a query understanding module, a retrieval module, an LLM module for retrieval enhancement, a reference tracing module, and an answer generation module.
 I am one of the core developers, responsible for the development of the query understanding and retrieval modules.

 # 🎖 Honors and Awards
 *2023*: 🎖 President of Institute of Computing Technologys the Prize Scholarship (中国科学院计算所所长优秀奖)